 Also, make sure there is no glare on your computer screen.
 If there is, you can usually fix it by adjusting the brightness and contrast on your computer, placing lamps farther away from your monitor or reducing the amount of overhead light.

-There are also anti-glare computer screens that minimize the amount of light reflecting off your display – some even have a matte finish to reduce the shininess of the screen.
+There are also anti-glare computer screens (paid link) that minimize the amount of light reflecting off your display – some even have a matte finish to reduce the shininess of the screen.

 Protect your equipment

 This is one of the most important factors of home office set up.

 The last thing you want to happen is for you to suddenly lose all your hard work due to a power outage or a hacker!